Announcing MAST: NeMLA’s New Journal of Media Study

 The History of Media Study in Buffalo

 Buffalo has had a rich history in media practice and research for more than 50 years, especially in terms of experimenting with sound, electronic image and computer-generated arts, teaching creative media, and studying various materials and their socio-cultural aspects, only to name a few.
 Media scholar Gerald O’Grady, the founder of the Center for Media Study in Buffalo, first invited a number of independent media artists, video-/filmmakers, and researchers to join Buffalo’s Media Study in 1973.
 Among these artists were Steina, and Woody Vasulka, Tony Conrad, Hollis Frampton, Paul Sharits, Peter Weibel, and James Blue.
-It was then that this incredible team of media practitioners-scholars began working together and teaching in a new practice-led research program: Media Study.
+It was then that this incredible team of media practitioners-scholars began working together and teaching in a new practice-based research program: Media Study.
 What O’Grady called “Media Literacy” helped put various media courses and degrees on the map of higher education through both practice and theory.
-Today, the legacies and influence of Buffalo’s Media Study can be seen across the board, flourishing in both Buffalo’s current vibrant art scene and the art-research communities beyond.
-In honor of and inspired by this prominent legacy, MAST, with an emphasis on Media Art, Study, and Theory, seeks to bring different voices in the field of media studies (practice and research) together to a greater audience, and seeks to contribute to a potential future for Media Study that can speak to current and future generations of media artists-scholars, as well as to other disciplines.
+Today, the legacies and influence of Buffalo’s Media Study can be seen across the board, flourishing in Buffalo’s current art scene and the art-research communities beyond.
+In honor of and inspired by this prominent legacy, MAST, with an emphasis on Media Art, Study, and Theory, seeks to bring different voices in the field of media studies (practice and research) together to a greater audience, and contribute to the field in ways that will be promising to the current and future generations of media artists, theorists and researchers.

 MAST uses a double-blind peer-review process.
-The Editors perform an initial review of all submissions and may reject papers that are clearly outside the scope of the journal.
-Manuscripts within the scope will be reviewed by at least two reviewers.
+The editors perform an initial review of all submissions and may reject papers that are clearly outside the scope of the journal.
+Accepted submissions within the scope will be sent for peer-review and will be reviewed by at least two reviewers.
 On completion of this process, the authors will be notified of the decision and provided review guidance or additional editing if necessary.
 Authors are encouraged to write in a clear and concise style, and use visuals and references as necessary to support their statements.

 MAST is interested in studies that broadly meet the themes below:

-- Aesthetics of glitch, error, and noise in media art
+- Aesthetics of Glitch, Error, and Noise in Media Arts